Vegan Sunday Roast Restaurants

 Check Out some of our locations

-Enjoy a delicious, locally sourced, home-cooked vegan Sunday roast at one of our restaurants in Bristol, close to popular attractions like Cabot Circus, the harbourside, We The Curious, and Bristol Aquarium.
+Enjoy a delicious, locally sourced, home-cooked vegan roast dinner at one of our restaurants in the UK, close to popular historic, family-friendly, and dog-friendly attractions.

 The Ostrich in Redcliffe, Bristol

 Perched on the edge of the historic Bristol Harbourside, The Ostrich pub-restaurant attracts both visitors and Bristolian locals with its menu of traditional British pub classics, selection of award-winning Butcombe beer, and its unique range of rums and cocktails – a nod to its nautical heritage.
-Take in the waterside view from the first floor Top Deck bar or enjoy your favourite pub meal in the cosy dining space.
-In the summer, stop by to see The Ostrich’s dockside airstream, serving the best-of-the-West Americana-inspired street food, ice cream and boozy treats to the Bristol Harbour masses.
+Take in the waterside view from the first floor Top Deck bar or enjoy your favourite pub meal in the cosy dining space, from bar snacks and sharing plates, to delicious pies, Sunday roasts and fresh fish caught daily from Brixham.
+In the summer, stop by to see The Ostrich’s dockside airstream, serving Americana-inspired street food, ice cream and boozy treats to the Bristol Harbour masses.

 The Bowl Inn in Almondsbury